waudbygroup/NMRTools.jl/docs/src/tutorial-plotrecipes.md

 ![](plot-19F-titration.svg)

+!!! note
+    By default, spectra are normalized according to the number of scans and receiver gain determined automatically from the spectrum metadata; this can be disabled with the `normalize=false` option

+!!! tip
-A legend has been created automatically from the spectrum labels, which are generated in turn from the first line of the experiment title.
-The legend can be disabled using the `legend=nothing` option, or repositioned using standard Plots syntax.
-Spectra can be relabelled with `label!(spectrum, "new label")` (or for a list of experiments, the i-th spectrum can be relabelled with `label!(spectra[i], "new label")`).
+    Legends are produced from the first line of the spectrum title file.
+The legend can be disabled using the `legend=nothing` option.
+To re-label a spectrum, use `label!(spectrum, "new label")` (or for a list of experiments, the i-th spectrum can be relabelled with `label!(spectra[i], "new label")`).

 **Stacked views** can also be produced using the `vstack=true` option.
 By default, spectra are normalized according to the number of scans and receiver gain determined automatically from the spectrum metadata